 It seems self-evident, to me at least that a relationship in which two people have together given their relationship to the Holy Spirit for His purposes has much greater potential for teaching and extension of God’s Love to the world than a relationship in which only one person has done so.
 And, in my understanding, the term “holy relationship” is synonymous with what I have been calling a “mutual” relationship.
 Therefore, I believe the various glowing descriptions and promises given of the holy relationship in the Text apply only to mutual relationships, and not to mixed ones.

 That is how I understand it, and how I will be presenting it.
 If you choose to believe that the term holy relationship includes mixed relationships, and that the promises also apply to that kind of one-sided relationship, you are free to do so.
 Furthermore, I would add that, according to the Course, “…it is the destiny of all relationships to become holy” (M-3.4:6).
-Every relationship is a potential holy relationship, but it is not holy in the sense I am talking about here (which I believe is the Course’s use of the term) until the two separate minds join in sharing a single idea and a single purpose: “When two minds join as one and share one idea equally, the first link in the awareness of the Sonship as one has been made” (T-16.II.4:3).
+Every relationship is a potential holy relationship, but it is not holy in the sense I am talking about here (which I believe is the Course’s use of the term) until the two separate minds join in sharing a single idea and a single purpose: “When two minds join as one and share a single idea equally, the first link in the awareness of the Sonship as one has been made” (T‑16.II.4:3).

 If we are in a relationship with someone who is relating wholly from an ego level, the only thing we can do is to continue to accept the Atonement for ourselves and to practice forgiveness.
 Because minds are joined (whether or not that joining is recognized), what I do in my mind will affect the other person.
 Perhaps they will join me in a holy relationship; perhaps not.
 In either case, my responsibility for my own thoughts remains the same.